Presentation: Pregnancy where mother has a higher-chance first-trimester combined screening test result

-For some pregnancies with a higher-chance first-trimester combined screening result, there will be an underlying genetic cause.
+For some pregnancies with a higher-chance first-trimester combined screening test result, there will be an underlying genetic cause.

 Example clinical scenario